Syerleena Abdul Rashid

-Syerleena Abdul Rashid (born 31 August 1980) is a Malaysian politician who has served as the Member of Parliament (MP) for Bukit Bendera since November 2022 and Member of the Penang State Legislative Assembly (MLA) for Seri Delima since May 2018.
-She served as a Member of the Penang Island City Council from 2015 to 2018.
-She is a member of the Democratic Action Party (DAP).
-In addition to her involvement in politics, Syerleena was previously a columnist for The Malaysian Insider and contributed extensively in various online news portals.
-She was also formerly a member of Aliran, a local non-governmental organisation, as well as an anti-human trafficking movement.
+Syerleena Abdul Rashid (born 31 August 1980) is a Malaysian politician who has served as the Member of Parliament (MP) for Bukit Bendera since November 2022.
+She served as Member of the Penang State Legislative Assembly (MLA) for Seri Delima from May 2018 to August 2023 and Member of the Penang Island City Council from 2015 to 2018.
+She is a member of the Democratic Action Party (DAP), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.
+In addition to her involvement in politics, Syerleena was previously a columnist of The Malaysian Insider and contributed extensively in various online news portals.
+She was also formerly a member of Aliran, a local non-governmental organisation (NGO), as well as an anti-human trafficking movement.

 Political career

 Syerleena joined the Democratic Action Party (DAP) in 2013, after being encouraged by her associate, Chris Lee Chun Kit.
 Both Syerleena and Chris were subsequently appointed as councillors of the Penang Island City Council, with Syerleena taking office in the local government in January 2015.

 On 26 April 2018, prior to the Penang state election that year, Syerleena stepped down as a Councillor of the Penang Island City Council and was selected to contest the state constituency of Seri Delima.
 She faced a three cornered tussle for the constituency, and had to endure personal attacks and harassment by her opponents, especially Barisan Nasional (BN) far-rights from the United Malays National Organisation (UMNO).
 In spite of these, Syerleena prevailed in the election, winning by a margin of 13,211 votes.

 Syerleena continued to face harassment by Muslim extremists after the election.
 In July 2018, she received a death threat accompanied by two slanderous messages, accusing her of wanting to weaken Islamic institutions and make Christianity the country's official religion.
+In addition to her political roles, she has contributed extensively to various online news portals and was a member of Aliran, a local non-governmental organization.

+Election to Parliament

+In the 2022 parliamentary election, Syerleena contested the Bukit Bendera constituency in Penang.
+She won the seat with a significant majority of 42,610 votes, securing 78.98% of the total votes cast.
+Her victory marked a significant achievement in her political career.